mr-ghodsiniya/primitive/README.md

 # Testing APIs 💭

 The login senario would be like this:
-1. Client's phone number would be sent by a post request to 'user/login/' endpoint.
+1. Client's phone number would be sent by a post request to 'user/login/' endpoint. <br/>
 Then user will receive an sms containing OTP code.
-2. Client's phone number and delivered OTP code must be sent by a Post request to 'user/verify/' endpoint.
-If client provides the correct information, it's request would be Responsed by an access and refresh token for further usages(authentication).
+2. Client's phone number and delivered OTP code must be sent by a Post request to 'user/verify/' endpoint. <br/>
+If client provides the correct information: <br/>
+it's request would be Responsed by an access and refresh token for further usages(authentication).

 # Login